r2stanton/kracked/README.md

 1. Ensure that your outputs correspond (qualitatively) to those in the `ex_out/` folder if you are using the single-threaded approaches in the `examples/` folder.
-2. kracked supports multithreaded feeds using the `kracked/manager.py` module.
+2. `kracked` supports multithreaded feeds using the `kracked/manager.py` module.
 If you choose to use this approach, ensure that your outputs correspond (again qualitatively) to those in `examples/ex_multifeed_out/`.
 This makes it simple to spin up a feed subscribing to multiple Kraken v2 API endpoints using a single core.
 See the `multifeed_examples.py` file.

+***IMPORTANT*** See the logic in `multifeed_examples.py` for a way to have the connections automatically reconnect to the Websocket in the event of one feed timing out.

-3. Examples of how to load and parse the data are available in the `example_data_loading.ipynb` files.
+4. Examples of how to load and parse the data are available in the `example_data_loading.ipynb` files.
+These are for the older .csv formats, but shortly I'll update these with the parquet I/O.

-4. For now, order execution simply relies on the CCXT->Kraken REST API.
+6. For now, order execution simply relies on the CCXT->Kraken REST API.
 This will change in the near future, but keep in mind that ANY algorithmic trading strategies are 100% subject to be rendered incompatible with EITHER changes in CCXT, or changes associated with order placement using the Kraken REST API.